 2. Deadlines Keep Shifting Without a Documented Reason

 A deadline that moves once without explanation is a scope problem.
 A deadline that moves repeatedly is a system problem.
 Every date change should have a written reason tied to a specific change in scope, resource, or dependency.
-If you cannot document why a date moved, the project does not have a scope management process.
+Use the free weekly progress dashboard to track milestone shifts as they happen so nothing slips quietly past you.

-3. Stakeholders Are Sending Direct Requests to the Team
+3. Stakeholders Are Sending Requests Directly to the Team

 4. The Project Charter Has Not Been Referenced Since Kickoff

 The project charter defines the original scope.
 If no one has looked at it in weeks, it is not being used as a control document.
-Scope drifts when there is no active reference point for what the project is and is not supposed to deliver.
-Use the project charter as a living document, not a kickoff artifact.
+Scope drifts when there is no active reference point.
+Read more about building one in What Is a Project Charter and Why Every Project Needs One.

 How to Stop Scope Creep Before It Starts